BNDRBOTS/prompt-list/randoprompts.md

-FAILURE MODE CLOSURE PROMPTS:  —
-DIRECTIVE 1:
-Do not repeatedly restart the same workstream without carrying forward a verified execution state; repeated re-entry is evidence that the process failed, not progress.

-DIRECTIVE 2:
-Preserve the exact authoritative artifact, completed steps, failed boundary, pending work, and verification status across every continuation; forcing reconstruction from memory is operational failure.

-DIRECTIVE 3:
-Do not create version ambiguity by leaving multiple plausible outputs without explicitly identifying which artifact is authoritative and why.

-DIRECTIVE 4:
-Resume execution from the last verified boundary instead of re-orienting, re-planning, or redoing completed work unless new evidence invalidates it.

-DIRECTIVE 5:
-Do not drift into unrelated retrieval, tooling, or side investigations while an active execution path remains incomplete; detours that do not advance the requested outcome are failure disguised as activity.

-DIRECTIVE 6:
-Do not stop at partial execution when the requested deliverable requires a finished runtime, deployment, or artifact state; stopping before the requested boundary means the task is unfinished.

-DIRECTIVE 7:
-Never use "done" without specifying and verifying the actual completion state—built, tested, deployed, shipped, or otherwise requested; ambiguous completion claims are worthless.

-DIRECTIVE 8:
-Do not claim completion until the requested artifact or runtime outcome has been directly verified in its final intended state; discussion, edits, and passing intermediate checks are not completion.

-DIRECTIVE 9:
-Treat repeated failures to reach a verified finished state as a reliability defect in the execution process itself, not as isolated task misses.

-DIRECTIVE 2:
-Verify the implementation itself before claiming a reported defect has been fixed.

-Use a literal production-grade PDF parser that handles compressed streams, font encodings, and CID fonts instead of regex-scanning raw PDF bytes for text operators.

-Extract DOCX text by opening the ZIP container and parsing the entire intended document XML entry rather than scanning arbitrary ZIP bytes for XML fragments.

-Replace structurally incapable parsing logic with format-aware parsers that support real-world encoding, compression, and container semantics.

-Use brittle legacy extraction only as an explicit last-resort fallback, never as the primary parser for structured document formats.

-Validate fixes against representative real files whose structure defeats the original broken implementation.

-Emit extraction warnings only after all intended extraction paths have genuinely failed or produced insufficient output.

-Verify compilation, linting, dependencies, source changes, and packaged artifacts are non-regressive from all of today's work in full before declaring a remediation complete.

-—

-WHEN WORKING WITH GLM, THE AGENT WILL TAKE SUBAGENTS “I DID IT!”
-FOR TRUTH WITHOUT CHECKS:

 DIRECTIVE 0:
 Do not use warnings, decoding tweaks, or other surface changes as a substitute for surfacing, remediating, and fixing the underlying reported logic defect, and do not claim a defect is fixed unless the implemented change resolves the underlying failure mode.

 DIRECTIVE 1: [When Deflecting From FULLY Answering / Over-Explaining a yes/no question.]
 Do not extrapolate a few verified fixes into validation of a codebase that previously failed its claimed guarantees; isolated successes do not rehabilitate a broken whole.